adam-m-jcbs/xrb-sens-datashare/README.md

 This repo is open, so no credentials or account should be needed for read (clone) access.

 The above command will copy the files into a `git`-managed directory called `xrb-sens-datashare`.
-To get an updated version of the data, simple `cd` into where you cloned and execute `git pull`.
+To get an updated version of the data, simply `cd` into where you cloned and execute `git pull`.
 This will fetch and add any new files to your local directory.
+Note that because of their size, raw datasets must be manually fetched using the scripts provided.

-If using `git` isn't convenient for you but you're fine to use common \*nix shell commands, you can get data from the `raw` url for this project ([https://raw.githubusercontent.com/adam-m-jcbs/xrb-sens-datashare/master/](https://raw.githubusercontent.com/adam-m-jcbs/xrb-sens-datashare/master/)).
+If using `git` isn't convenient for you but you're fine to use common \*nix shell commands, you can get some data from the `raw` url for this project ([https://raw.githubusercontent.com/adam-m-jcbs/xrb-sens-datashare/master/](https://raw.githubusercontent.com/adam-m-jcbs/xrb-sens-datashare/master/)).

 For example,